 If you have been charged, or are likely to be charged, with an offence that is related to the incident you are complaining about, you should get legal advice before making a complaint (see Legal services that can help).

-Note that if police officer(s) charge you with a criminal offence, or add charges, after you lodge a complaint about police misconduct, you may be able to claim malicious prosecution.
+Note that if police officer(s) charge you with a criminal offence, or add charges, after you lodge a complaint about police misconduct, you may be able to claim malicious prosecution in a future civil case.

 Your complaint about police misconduct can be negatively affected if you decide to not lodge a complaint until after your court case, and your defence to the charges against you includes allegations of improper behaviour by police officers.
 The fact that you have not yet lodged a complaint can be used against you in court to suggest that you are making up the allegations just to help your court case.